 After reality sets in, remind yourself that you only have 40 weeks with this little being inside of you.
 (More like 41-42 weeks on average, but who’s really counting?)
 It’s time to figure out what will change, how life will be different, and what you can do to help and prepare for this baby.

 Good news, I’ve done this a few times!
-I’m currently pregnant with baby #4 (Pregnancy #5, we had a heartbreaking loss that I do not want to dismiss).
+I just gave birth to baby #5 (6 pregnancies total).
 I’ve combined my wealth of knowledge with the cold hard science, and a bit of natural-minded research to bring you the breakdown of pregnancy over 40 weeks.

 As you noticed, the first two weeks are freebies that they throw in because the doctor bases your due date 40 weeks from your last menstrual cycle.
 If you know your exact date of ovulation, you can calculate your due date by counting 38 weeks from there.
 However, the average pregnancy is 41 weeks and 1 day in length and is still normal at 42 weeks.
 So instead of nit-picking at a certain day on the calendar, give yourself a “due month,” a 4 week window (weeks 38-42) of when baby can make her appearance.
 This will take a lot of weight from your shoulders, and keep people from nagging you to death once you hit 39 weeks.